By Hamed Ashrafi

 SolidWORKS weldment is a powerful tool for structural design. combined with other features, it provides flexibility and ease of use to the designer.
 Its simplicity makes it easy to customize and understand.
 The core idea is that cross sections will extrude along a wire frame to create a 3d model of the structure.
 Designers create multi-body parts by using library profiles.
 Solidworks has a set of libraries for standard structural sections.
 But designers can add their own sets to the library as well.
 In this SolidWORKS tutorial we will lean how to use SolidWORKS weldment profiles.

-Benefits of using weldments command Link to this section
+Benefits of Using Weldments Command Link to this section

-Activate weldment tab Link to this section
+Activate Weldment Tab Link to this section

-The first step in creating weldments in SolidWORKS is accessing the weldment tab.
 To add the weldment tab to your SolidWORKS graphics area follow these steps.

 1. Press Ctrl + N and in the window that appears select Part and then Ok.